 12. Market your art brand

 Many artists like Maria started on social media, growing a following first before launching a store and monetizing their work.
 The channel where you’ve gained the most traction in the beginning is a natural place to spend your energy and marketing dollars first.

-- Run paid ad campaigns on platforms like Google or Facebook.
+- Paid ads.
+Run ad campaigns on platforms like Google or Facebook.

-- Invest in organic social by producing consistent content and engaging with fans and art communities frequently.
-While algorithms make it increasingly challenging to do so, emerging or niche platforms are often the best places to find success.
+- Invest in organic social content by posting consistently and engaging with fans and art communities frequently.

-- Run contests or offer exclusive discounts to social followers (bonus: use these to help build your email list).
+- Run contests or offer exclusive discounts.
+Use these to help build your email list.

-- Reach out to influencers and press when you launch your site or a new collection.
-As you scale, you may opt to outsource to a PR firm.
+- Use influencer marketing.
+Reach out to creators and press when you launch your site or a new collection.

-- Learn about SEO to help improve your store’s discoverability on search engines.
+- Apply SEO.
+Learn about ecommerce SEO to help improve your store’s discoverability on search engines.

-- Drive exposure with offline marketing.
+- Try offline marketing.
 Participate in art shows and markets or work with a gallery to expand your reach to new, larger audiences.